up

 Mission Statement

 The mission of Alcohol Beverage Services (ABS) is to provide licensing, wholesale and retail sales of beverage alcohol products, enforcement, and effective education and training programs, while promoting moderation and responsible behavior in all phases of distribution and consumption.
-The Department diligently promotes, enforces, and obeys all laws and regulations governing beverage alcohol while generating revenue for the benefit of Montgomery County's General Fund.
-The Department strives to provide its customers with the added benefits inherent in the oversight provided by the Montgomery County Government.
+The department diligently promotes, enforces, and obeys all laws and regulations governing beverage alcohol while generating revenue for the benefit of Montgomery County's General Fund.
+The department strives to provide its customers with the added benefits inherent in the oversight provided by Montgomery County Government.

 anchor